Simple SCORM Packager

 The Simple SCORM Packager (SSP) creates your metadata and manifest files.
 Then, it zips these files with your course content.
 The resulting package can then be loaded into your Learning Management System (LMS) and students can take the course.

 The Simple SCORM Packager (SSP) includes all files necessary to make your content SCORM or AICC conformant and creates packages to run on any SCORM or AICC conformant LMS.

-Video Tutorials - Please select one of the popular authoring tools below to see Simple SCORM Packager in action.
+Select one of the popular authoring tools below to see Simple SCORM Packager in action.

 - NEW: Support for AICC

 - SCORM 1.2 and 2004 (2nd, 3rd, 4th Editions) conformant